Movement Age

 Why This Matters

-You can feel fine and still be moving in ways that slowly wear you down.
+You can feel fine and still be moving in ways that wear your body down.

 You can stay active and still have small weaknesses building underneath the surface.